Analogue documentation photos of performance of Man created the word 1999

-My first live art performance Man Created the Word (1999) used masquerade, clothing and ritual to present roles that exceed patriarchal edits of those that women might play.
+My first live performance Man Created the Word (1999) used masquerade, clothing and ritual to present roles that exceed patriarchal edits of those that women might play.

-In what I thought of as a ’ritualized shedding of personae’, I created a tableaux acting out gendered stereotypes.
-In full water-proofs I gutted fish, then peeled off the waterproofs to reveal a man’s pinstriped suit and read and typed from the bible: ‘So God created man in his own image, in the image of God created he him;… and the word, the word was with God’.
-Then I peeled off the suit to reveal a wedding dress.
-Putting on high heels and an apron, I crafted a baby out of lard.
+Description: wearing yellow oil skins I gutted 2 mackerel, then peeled off the waterproofs to reveal a man’s pinstriped suit underneath.
+I read and typed from the bible: ‘So God created man in his own image, in the image of God created he him;… and the word, the word was with God’.
+Then, taking off the suit to reveal a wedding dress, I put on high heels and an apron and crafted a baby out of lard.

-Have a look at other feminist performance.
+Have a look at other performance that explores language.